KTGG: History

+It’s frequency was previously used by a station called WMRR, which existed in the 1960s.
 AM 1510 was a country music station for over three decades under several call signs, including WJCO, WDJD, and WHBT.
 The WJKN calls were adopted in 1995 and the format changed to a full-service combination of news, talk and adult contemporary music.
 In 1998, WJKN phased out music programming and became a predominantly news-talk station.
 Then, in September 2000, the station went dark after owner Coltrace Communications (the owner of WUPS in Houghton Lake) sold the land on which the station's towers were located to a developer.
 Shortly afterward, Coltrace donated WJKN to its former owner, Spring Arbor University, which returned the station to the air briefly in late 2001 and early 2002 with a simulcast of 106.9 WSAE).
 WJKN was then again dark for several months, and then resurfaced in March 2003 simulcasting KTGG, whose 450-watt signal does not make it far outside of Spring Arbor.
 In July 2016, KTGG was sold to West Central Michigan Media Ministries for $230,000.
 KTGG, as of June 2017, is broadcasting a simulicast of Strong Tower Radio 91.9 WGCP-FM Cadillac, Michigan.
 KTGG remains on after sunset with 185 watts during critical hours.